jmtritch/jmtritch.github.io/modeling/iris/index.md

 You can see with four predictors, we have 11 combinations with at least two predictors for k-means clustering.
 Let's start to train our model using k-means clustering while adjusting k and the predictor combinations to determine which k value and predictor combination is best overall.

-From Dr. Sokol's lecture, the best k value occurs at the elbow of the slope of the curve in the plot of total distance against cluster size.
+The "best" k value occurs at the elbow of the of the curve in the plot of total distance against cluster size.
 This occurs when the point is at the maximum distance from the line that connects the first and last points in the graph, as shown [here](https://stackoverflow.com/questions/2018178/finding-the-best-trade-off-point-on-a-curve/2022348#2022348).

 Let ___ls___ and ___le___ be points on a line.
 The closest distance from the point ___p___ to the line is defined as: